sorl/django-pgindex/README.rst

 django-pgindex
 ==============

-Search for Django and PostgreSQL
+Search for Django and PostgreSQL.

 Requirements